SmithB23/KaggleStudentPreformanceClassifcation/README.md

 First we will look and understand the original training dataset.
 This is a classification, we will be using a random forest classification algorithm for this problem

+In regards to feature engineering I used the x and y coordinates from the room and screen to find the standard deviation of these fields
 # **Data visulaization**

  **Train Dataset*